cert-lv/graphoscope/README.md

 ## TODO & ideas

-- [ ] Add docs about queries debug info
 - [ ] Display available data source's fields
-- [ ] `debug` option to see resulting query to the data source and its response
 - [ ] In `graph.js` remove custom zoom limiting
       when https://github.com/visjs/vis-network/pull/629 or similar is merged & new version released
 ---